sjkelleyjr/Deadlock/chapters/chapter_04.md

 "HR keeps very detailed records," David said.
 "It's part of our comprehensive performance management system."

 He continued scrolling.
-"I see you've been with ByteSkip for... three years now.
+"I see you've been with ByteSauce for... three years now.
 And you're currently working on... let me find that... the Taskly migration project?"

 "Among other things," Alex said.